TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 25/Exodus 25.3.md

 ---

-And this is the offering which ye shall take of them: gold, and silver, and brass,
+This is the offering which you shall take from them: gold, silver, brass,